ericchase-library/ts-templates-website/README.md

 This folder contains _all_ of the files that are needed to build the website.

-`*.template.html`

-- During builds, `*.template.html` files can be processed to produce files with the same name minus the `.template` part.
-For example, the `<include hello-bun></include>` tag from `./src/index.template.html` will be replaced with the contents of `./src/component/hello-bun.html` during build.
-- This process doesn't happen automatically for all `.template` files.
-Steps need to be added to the build script `./tools/build.ts` for different kinds of preprocessing.
-This is just an example to show what you can do with a custom build tool.
+`*.html`

+- During builds, `*.html` files are processed to replace tags that look like custom elements from Web Components api by replacing them with the contents of files from `./src/components/` that have the same name.
+You can still use custom elements and Web Components; just don't reuse the same names.

 `./src/lib/`